mmozuras/mmozuras.github.com/post/_posts/2017-04-19-writing-to-people.md

 Email conversations usually happen with people I don't converse with daily or even weekly.
 Through [Crucial Conversations](//www.goodreads.com/book/show/15014.Crucial_Conversations), I learned to establish mutual purpose.
 To make sure that others understand that I'm working towards a common outcome, care about their goals and values.

 I've also noticed that my most direct and terse emails were addressed to leaders senior to me.
 I did it without thinking.
 Upon reflection, I probably thought that they can take it.
 I expected them to be better than me.
+I expected them to see through my terseness.
 I was wrong.
 They are people too.

 I try not to forget that.
 When I write to someone, it's not an inbox at the other end.
 There's a person.
 I still write everything that I want to write.
 I am as critical and as open as ever.
 The difference is in how I write it.
 My suggestions sound like suggestions, I convey my positive emotions better and I establish mutual purpose.